 There are a some people out there that believe a woman’s history of childhood abuse (sexual abuse, emotional abuse, and neglect) may be associated with their Endometriosis.
 Some even theorize that if women were abused as children, they’re at greater risk for developing Endometriosis.

-If 1 in 5 girls have been abused as children, and 1 in 10 women have Endometriosis, there’s a chance that Endometriosis and sexual abuse are just a numerical coincidence.
-I created this blog’s cover photo as a demonstration : out of 30 women, six were sexually abused as children (1 in 5; red); and 3 have Endometriosis (1 in 10; yellow); however, there may be some overlap (the two women who are yellow and red).
+If 1 in 5 girls have been abused as children, and 1 in 10 people born with a uterus have Endometriosis, there’s a chance that Endometriosis and sexual abuse are just a numerical coincidence.
+I created this blog’s cover photo as a demonstration : out of 30 women, six were sexually abused as children (1 in 5; red); and 3 have Endometriosis (1 in 10; yellow); however, there may be some overlap (the two who are yellow and red).
 The lucky ones (white) have been untouched by either experience.

 But, as we’ll see here, there are theories that sexual abuse may cause Endometriosis growth and symptoms.